New York Institute of Technology: Foundation and vision

-In 1955, New York Institute of Technology opened under a provisional charter granted by the New York State Board of Regents to NYIT.
-Its first campus opened at 500 Pacific Street in the Borough of Brooklyn, New York.
-The founders of NYIT, and in particular, Alexander Schure, started NYIT with the mission of offering career-oriented professional education, providing all qualified students access to opportunity, and supporting applications-oriented research.
+In 1910, the New York Institute of Technology's predecessor, New York Technical Institute, opened.
+In 1955, the New York Institute of Technology opened under a provisional charter granted by the New York State Board of Regents to NYIT.
+Its first campus opened at 500 Pacific Street in Brooklyn, New York.
+The founders of NYIT, and in particular, Alexander Schure, started NYIT based on the European polytechnic university model, with the mission of offering career-oriented professional education, providing all qualified students access to opportunity, and supporting applications-oriented research.
 Schure later served as NYIT's first president.
 In the higher education community at the time, a debate arose around the concern that humanities studies would be overshadowed by too much emphasis on science and engineering.
 NYIT's goal was to create a balance between science/engineering and a liberal arts education, and ever since, it has been focusing on this model to prepare students for current and future careers.

 By the 1958–1959 academic year, the university had 300 students, and the time had come to expand its physical operations.
 In April 1958, the college purchased the Pythian Temple at 135–145 W. 70th St. in Manhattan for its main center.
 The building, adjacent to the planned Lincoln Center for the Performing Arts, was an ornate 12-story structure with a columned entranceway.
 Built in 1929 at a cost of $2 million, it included among its features a 1,200-seat auditorium.
 In 1958, NYIT sponsored the first National Technology Awards, created by Frederick Pittera, an organizer of international fairs and a member of the NYIT Board of Trustees, to help raise funds for the NYIT science and technology laboratories.
 The awards, held at the Waldorf-Astoria Hotel, were attended by several hundred guests, with entertainment provided by the U.S. Air Force Band.
-36th President of the United States Lyndon Johnson was the keynote speaker.
+Senate Majority Leader and future President of the United States Lyndon Johnson was the keynote speaker.
 His speech was broadcast nationally by the ABC Radio Network.
 Among the honorees were Dr. Wernher von Braun and Major General Bernard Schriever, Commanding General of the Ballistic Air Command.
 Photos, press clippings, and audio tapes of the event are on view at the Lyndon Johnson Library at Austin, Texas.

 Distinction through technology

 Teaching Machines

 In 1959, NYIT introduced “teaching machines” for student instruction in physics, electronics, and mathematics.
 NYIT also pioneered the use of mainframes as a teaching tool, having received its first, donated by the CIT Financial Corporation, in 1965.
 The curriculum was successful enough that NYIT received two grants totaling approximately $3 million from the federal government – one to develop a system of individualized learning through the use of computers; the other to develop a computer-based course in general physics for midshipmen at the United States Naval Academy in Annapolis, Md.
+WLIW (TV) got studio space when it moved in to the New York Institute of Technology in Westbury in 1974, but that arrangement lasted two years.